 Finally, we only need the first part of the last split:

 Getting the file extension

 Another string manipulation you will probably use a lot is getting the file extension.
 This will require to split the filename on the dot and get the last part of it:

 Working with Dates

-Date manipulation is one the most used expressions.
-Getting the events for the coming week for example can be done with the following action and expression:
+Date manipulation is one of the most used expressions.
+Getting the events for the coming week, for example, can be done with the following action and expression:

 - Create action Get calendar view of events (v2)